ljchuello/ZeroSSL.API/README.md

 ```

 If "verified" returns True, it means the certificate is validated.
 If it returns False, an error has occurred, and you should check or correct any possible issues.

+Once it returns True, wait a few minutes, and you can download the certificate